corefan/xenko-docs/en/manual/game-studio/game-settings.md

     ![Select graphics platform override](../platforms/media/select-override-platform.png)

-3. **Optional**: If you want this override to apply only to a specific GPU platform, choose it from the **Specific Filter** drop-down list.
+3. **Optional**: If you want this override to apply only to a specific GPU platform, choose it from the **Specific filter** drop-down list.

     ![Specific filter](media/specific-filter.png)